The DELETE method is used to remove elements from a collection.

 ---

-Delete the third element and then restore it.
+The third element is deleted and then restored.

-The restored elements occupy the same memory space as before they are deleted.
+The memory occupied by the restored elements is the same as that of the deleted elements.
 The print_nt stored procedure outputs the nested table variable after initialization and after each DELETE operation.